 When cutting into the berry, create a cone shape tapering into the strawberry.
 This removes the stem and the tough bits just below it without sacrificing too much fruit.
 When done, the stem should pop right off/out.Continue to 4 of 5 below.

 04 of 05

 Serve hulled strawberries as they are, with cream or balsamic vinegar or powdered sugar.
 Try a real treat by dipping them in sour cream or crème fraîche and then in brown sugar.

 Hulled strawberries really shine, however, when used in baked goods and salads.
 You save a maximum of the delicious fruit while getting rid of the inedible stem and the tough part directly below it.
 A few ways to serve up strawberries include:

-- Folding mashed strawberries into sweetened whipped cream to make strawberry fool
+- Folding mashed strawberries into sweetened whipped cream to make a strawberry fool

 - Combining hulled strawberries with chopped chiles, add salt and pepper to taste, and a bit of lime juice for a fresh strawberry salsa

 - Bake Strawberry Ricotta Muffins